bleumink/streamlit-keycloak/README.md

 ```

 ## Getting started with Keycloak
-Setting up your own Keycloak instance can be [This guide should get you started.](https://www.keycloak.org/getting-started/getting-started-docker)
+Setting up your own Keycloak instance can be tricky.
+[This guide should get you started.](https://www.keycloak.org/getting-started/getting-started-docker)

 ### TLDR
 - Create your Keycloak instance